cincuranet/blog/_posts/2014-06-12-233464-targeting-more-frameworks-with-one-csproj.md

 ---
+title: |
-title: "Targeting more frameworks with on csproj"
+  Targeting more frameworks with on csproj
 date: 2014-06-12T08:01:00Z
 tags:
   - .NET